hllywdunddnnpnt/web-mexican-sun/README.md

 ```

 ### Build the **select_func_WMS** function
-	- The 1st param "ref" contains the reference to the single element *In this case a single table row (TR tag)*
+- The 1st param "ref" contains the reference to the single element, in this case a single table row (TR tag)

 1. First you need to define a new object and return it, this object will contain the data to be returned
 *Here will call the object "data"*